There are a thousand and one

 pieces of writing advice out there.
 Every writer has their own method and their own process.
 Some writers need to have exactly nothing on their desk except their laptop.
 Some need to light juju-stimulating candles and put on noise-cancelling headphones before they get to work.
 Some freestyle and write about whatever pops in their mind on a noise subway car.
-James Joyce wrote Finnegan's Wake with crayons and Zora Neale Hurston hired a man to plug her ears while she typed.
+James Joyce wrote with crayons and Finnegan's Wake Zora Neale Hurston hired a man to plug her ears while she typed.
 You know, typical #AuthorLife stuff.

 Habits also change when writing for pleasure and when writing for publication.
 This is not to say writing "for yourself" isn't without pressures, but there is more freedom when a deadline isn't looming.
 I give myself one month every year to work on something that is just for me.
 Something I won't post online or let anyone read.
 Usually, that's when my mind goes blank and I cry "writer's block!"

 Whether or not your believe in "writer's block," you have to admit that there is always a moment when the words just stop.
 Writing prompts are one method of breaking the dry spell, or simply write for fun.
 Sometimes I look to see what other writers are doing and how they're doing it.
 T.S.
 Eliot once said, “Immature poets imitate, mature poets steal."
 So, let's steal some ideas.

 1 There's Something About Conan Conan The Barbarian Soundtrack, $6, Amazon

 Pulitzer Prize winning author Junot Díaz said, "I wrote my first book listening to the soundtrack to the movie Conan the Barbarian on a loop.
 That’s how I ride."
 Earlier this week, New York Times Bestselling author Jay Kristoff also had the soundtrack on loop while writing.

 Might have to give this a listen.